New Zealand’s name inspires pictures of mountains, glaciers, forests, pristine lands, and lots and lots of sheep.

-And, fortunately, as the land of backpackers, budget travel in New Zealand is easy to do if you know a few tips and tricks on how to save money.
+And, as the land of backpackers, New Zealand is an easy place to travel around on a budget if you know a few tips and tricks on how to save money.

 Click Here for City Guides